GrabiDev/ResCounter/README.md

 ## Current progress
 Working Python prototype is available in `prototype` directory.
 Details on the prototype are in the `README.md` file in `prototype` directory.

+Progressive Web App is currently being built.
+`webapp` directory contains its source code in Angular.
+`README.md` file within `webapp` directory contains details on how to run an Angular app.